 \section{Acknowledgements}

 We are grateful to Yanbei Chen, Saptarshi Chaudhuri, Konrad W. Lehnert and Yue Zhao for useful discussions.
-Y.C. is supported by the China Postdoctoral Science Foundation under Grant No. 2020T130661, No. 2020M680688, the International Postdoctoral Exchange Fellowship Program, and by the National Natural Science Foundation of China (NSFC) under Grants No. 12047557.
+This work is supported by the National Key Research and Development Program of China under Grant No. 2020YFC2201501.
+Y.C. is supported by the China Postdoctoral Science Foundation under Grants No. 2020T130661 and No. 2020M680688, the International Postdoctoral Exchange Fellowship Program, and by the National Natural Science Foundation of China (NSFC) under Grant No. 12047557.
 The research of M.J. is supported by a research grant from Dr. Adrian Langleben, the Veronika A. Rabl Physics Discretionary Fund, and the Estate of Rachel Berson.
-J.S. is supported by the National Natural Science Foundation of China under Grants No. 12025507, No. 11690022, No.11947302; and is supported by the Strategic Priority Research Program and Key Research Program of Frontier Science of the Chinese Academy of Sciences under Grants No. XDB21010200, No. XDB23010000, and No. ZDBS-LY-7003.
-Y.C. would like to thank Center for Gravitational Experiment for their kind hospitality.
+Y.M. is supported by the university start-up funding provided by Huazhong University of Science and Technology.
+J.S. is supported by the National Natural Science Foundation of China under Grants No. 12025507, No. 12150015, and No. 12047503, and is supported by the Strategic Priority Research Program and Key Research Program of Frontier Science of the Chinese Academy of Sciences under Grants No. XDB21010200, No. XDB23010000, and No. ZDBS-LY-7003, and CAS project for Young Scientists in Basic Research YSBR-006.
+Y.C. would like to thank the Center for Gravitational Experiment for their kind hospitality.